 Getting the Most out of Wood Stoves

 Wood stoves are another popular option.
 Determining its true efficiency depends a lot on what you’ll pay for the stove along with what you pay for wood, or how much you value the back-breaking labor it takes to play lumberjack on your own.

 Regardless, if you love the wood stove experience, there are a few things you can do to make sure it is as efficient as possible:

 - Burn Dry – Burning green (wet) wood wastes energy and contributes to the creosote build up quickly.
 Purchase dry wood and store it that way until use.

 - Pay for Efficiency – Always invest in the most efficient wood stove you can find.
 Look for the Environmental Protection Agency’s (EPA) Certification as well as a UL Certification as your best indication that the stove operates safely and efficiently.

-- Burn the Best – If you are bent of using firewood for heat, remember that generally the harder, heavier and denser the wood, the more heat you’ll get out of it.
-Be selective when purchasing firewood and always burn the best.
+- Burn the Best – If you are bent on using firewood for heat, remember that generally the harder, heavier and denser the wood, the more heat you’ll get out of it.
+Be selective when purchasing firewood and is the best for burning wood.

 Finally, pellet stoves are another option to consider if you love having your heating appliance side by side with your home’s furniture.
 Pellet stoves burn a mixture of ground waste wood or other renewable fuel.
 They are very efficient but need electricity to be able to continuously feed the pellets through.